 Here you will find the links to texts for various liturgical services.

-By the intercessions of Thy saints, O Christ God, have mercy upon us.
+Through the intercessions of the wonderworking Saints, O Christ our God, have mercy upon us and save us.
 Amen.

 Please visit the Antiochian Archdiocese Website for Up-To-Date Texts of Services, and Choose the Specific Date on the Calendar.